 - Impact on supply chain notwithstanding, other sectors like airlines and tourism are directly impacted.
 Markets across the world reacted adversely and fears of a global recession have been stoked.

 - The SARS pandemic of 2003 is estimated to have caused a global economic loss of $40 billion.
 COVID-19 will have a more significant impact as the Chinese share of global GDP has quadrupled since then.
 Some economists estimated that the expected annual losses from pandemic risk to be about $500 billion per year, accounting for both lost income and the intrinsic cost of elevated mortality.
 (5)

 - The COVID-19 episode has resulted in public outrage against the initial cover-up attempts of the Chinese authorities.

-- After the initial phase, authoritarian attempts to halt the disease, use of high-tech surveillance, mass quarantine camps and state of lockdown has once again brought forth questions regarding the balance between freedom of citizens and dealing with a serious national problem.
+- After the initial phase, authoritarian attempts to halt the disease, use of high-tech surveillance, mass quarantine camps and state of lockdown have once again brought forth questions regarding the balance between the freedom of citizens and dealing with a serious national problem.

 - The impact on the legitimacy of Chinese President Xi Jinping and the reputation of the Communist Party of China will be judged on how well the crisis will be handled.
 However, this episode has exposed a systemic weakness in the Chinese top-down model.